lipsia-fmri/lipsia/docs/stats/vlisa0.rst

     -rvar    Bilateral parameter (radiometric).
 Default: 2.0
     -svar    Bilateral parameter (spatial).
 Default: 2
     -numiter Number of iterations in bilateral filter.
-Default: 2 -cleanup  Whether to delete isolated voxels.
-Default: false -fdrfile Name of output fdr txt-file.
+Default: 2 -centering  Whether to do mode centering.
+Default: false -cleanup  Whether to delete isolated voxels.
+Default: true -fdrfile Name of output fdr txt-file.
 Default:
     -j        Number of processors to use, '0' to use all.
-Default: 10
+Default: 0

 .. index:: lisa0